RadioShack creditors' lawsuit says Sprint killed 6,000 jobs

 “Sprint’s action destroyed nearly 6,000 RadioShack jobs,” said the lawsuit.

-The allegations stand in sharp contrast to promises made less than seven months ago by the chief executive officer of SoftBank (9984.T), Sprint’s Japanese parent company, that he would create U.S. jobs.
+The allegations stand in sharp contrast to promises made less than seven months ago by the chief executive officer of SoftBank, Sprint’s Japanese parent company, that he would create U.S. jobs.

 U.S. President Donald Trump made jobs the centerpiece of his election campaign.